EDUCBA

 Spell check example step 6

-• Key Point: If you select cell A1, it will go through all the cells horizontally, i.e. all columns of the first row, then move to the second row and check all the column cells in the second row (from left to right) and then move to the third row and so on.
+• Key Point: If you select cell A1, it will go through all the cells horizontally, i.e., all columns of the first row, then move to the second row and check all the column cells in the second row (from left to right) and then move to the third row and so on.

-• If you want to start spell check from somewhere else, let’s take an example, cell D5, it will simply go through all cells of Row 5 and then rows below it and when done will all rows after D5, it will ask you, “if you want to continue checking at the beginning of the sheet?”.
+• If you want to start to spell check from somewhere else, let’s take an example, cell D5, it will simply go through all cells of Row 5 and then rows below it, and when done will all rows after D5, it will ask you, “if you want to continue checking at the beginning of the sheet?”.
 Some dialogue boxes like the below screenshot will appear.
-If you select yes, it will check remaining cells (A1 to D5 in our case) and shows suggestion.
-To make you understand better, I have selected D5 cell and pressed F7 now; it will check all the cells after it, give spelling correction suggestions & after it will ask to check the remaining cells or not and work accordingly.
+If you select yes, it will check the remaining cells (A1 to D5 in our case) and shows suggestion.
+To make you understand better, I have selected the D5 cell and pressed F7 now; it will check all the cells after it, give spelling correction suggestions & after it will ask you to check the remaining cells or not and work accordingly.
 For your better understanding, please go through the below Screenshots.

 example step 7